cs130-w22/Group-B1/backend/docs/api.md

 ["username1", "username2", "username3"]
 ```

-Notice that this request adds _username3_ to _username's_ roommate list.
+Notice that this request adds username3 to Tom's roommate list.
 The endpoint returns updated roommate list.

 ### Remove a user from the roommate list